-Ref Process/Activity Issues Strategic ICT Initiative Recommendation 16 Procure ICT Equipment Purchase Various ICT Equipment for all Departments of Senqu Municipality 10.16 17 Procure Network Equipment Purchase Network and Server Equipment 10.17
+Ref Process/Activity Issues Strategic ICT Initiative Recommendation 16 Procurement ICT Equipment both hardware's and softwares licensing • Purchase Various ICT Equipment for all Departments of Senqu Municipality 10.16 17 Procurement Network Equipment Purchase Network and Server Equipment 10.17

 6.3.
-Inree Year Contra Ref Process/Activity Issues Strategic ICT Initiative Recommendation 18 ICT Network Maintenance and Server Support • ICT Staff need professional assistance with server and network maintenance.
+Inree year Contra acts (ICI) Ref Process/Activity Issues Strategic ICT Initiative Recommendation 18 ICT Network Maintenance and Server Support • ICT Staff need professional assistance with server and network maintenance.
 Contract expires 30 June 2019.
 10.18 19 VPN Line Rental (Network Connectivity & Bandwidth) Data line (Fixed Line) speeds are limited and as a result, ERP is problematic as it has to share bandwidth with existing operations such as email, internet and telephones and all of these will be affected and be slow or not work at all.
 All office related operations (email, internet, network access, telephones and cameras) of Technical, DTPS and Community Services may come to an abrupt end if the Fibre Optic cable, currently running in the ceiling of the old age home building, is accidentally cut or damaged during building operations.
 Operations (including telephones and cameras) of Fleet and Tourism Offices in Lady Grey may be affected by slow/unstable network connectivity.
-10.19 20 Network Security Control Solution (Replace and Increase Security Software coverage - Firewall) • The contract for the provision of network, system and server security expires on 31 October 2022.
-10.20 21 Antivirus Software Licenses (Replace and Increase Antivirus coverage) • The contract for the current antivirus solution expires on 31 October 2022.
-10.21 22 Rental of Offsite Backup Premises Appointment of Offsite Backup Facility 10.22
+10.19 20 Network Security Control Solution • The contract for the provision of network, system and server security expires on 31 October 2022.
+10.20 21 Antivirus Security Software Licenses • The contract for the current antivirus solution expires on 31 October 2022.
+10.21 22 Rental of Offsite Backup Premises Appointment of Offsite Backup Facility 10.22 L L